Romy London

 Ingredients for making starbucks matcha latte on a white marble table with labels

-• Matcha Powder - Go for a good-quality ceremonial or latte-grade powder.
+• Matcha Powder - Go for a good-quality ceremonial or latte-grade powder - also called culinary grade.
 My go-to brands in the UK are Clearspring or Teapigs.
+Great US alternatives are Encha, Ippodo, Matcha Konomi and Jade Leaf.

-• Milk - love using soya or oat milk for that creamy-but-neutral taste.
+• Milk - love using soy or oat milk for that creamy-but-neutral taste.
 Almond adds nuttiness; coconut gives a rich sweetness.

-• Vanilla Syrup - Starbucks-style vibes come from 1–2 pumps of vanilla syrup.
+• Vanilla Syrup - Starbucks-style vibes come from 1-2 pumps of vanilla syrup (or 1 tablespoon if using homemade/simple syrup).
 I usually opt for sugar-free, or you can DIY your own (or just mix maple syrup with a splash of vanilla extract).

 🥄 Equipment